Did Simon Cowell Just Spill Details On A One Direction Reunion?

 Cowell confessed to Us, “With the amount of hits they’ve had, and because they’ve had time away, I think they’d probably enjoy more the second time around.
 I just have that feeling.”

-Once known as the meanest judge on television, Cowell seems to have softened over the years after the birth of his son with girlfriend Lauren Silverman, Eric, 4.
+Once known as the meanest judge on television, Cowell seems to have softened over the years after the birth of his son Eric with girlfriend Lauren Silverman, in 2014.

 “Because you kind of think, ‘What would I feel if that was Eric up there?’
 Well first of all, I wouldn’t let him.
 I want him on my side of the desk, not the other side,” Cowell quipped.
 “But yeah, you definitely feel differently.
 I mean certainly for the younger contestants.”